GaiaNet-AI/docs/docs/getting-started/advanced-deployment-options/docker.md

 * Mac: Everything here works on [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/).
 However, the Apple GPU cores will not be available inside Docker containers until [WebGPU is supported by Docker](https://github.com/LlamaEdge/LlamaEdge/blob/main/docker/webgpu.md) later in 2024.
 * Windows and Linux with Nvidia GPU: You will need to install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) for Docker.
 In the instructions below, replace the `latest` tag with `cuda12` or `cuda11` to use take advantage of the GPU, and add the `--device nvidia.com/gpu=all` flag.
 If you need to build the images yourself, replace `Dockerfile` with `Dockerfile.cuda12` or `Dockerfile.cuda11`.

-Find [GaiaNet Docker images](https://hub.docker.com/?namespace=gaianet) you can run!
+Find [Gaia Docker images](https://hub.docker.com/?namespace=gaianet) you can run!

 ## Quick start

-Start a Docker container for the GaiaNet node.
-It will print running logs from the GaiaNet node in this terminal.
+Start a Docker container for the Gaia node.
+It will print running logs from the Gaia node in this terminal.

 ```
 docker run --name gaianet \